The NHS in Chelmsford and Mid Essex

 Staffing and Training New Doctors

-Anglia Ruskin University has announced plans to open a new Medical School in Chelmsford, and they hope to welcome their first intake of students in September 2018.
+Anglia Ruskin University has announced plans to open a new Medical School in Chelmsford, and they will welcome their first intake of students in September 2018.
+It is extremely good news that over 400 students have applied for the training places.
+This means we will be training the next generation of doctors in Chelmsford.
 This is already increasing the opportunities for experienced staff to take part in research and teaching.

 Specialist Care Provision